The History of Holy Family Church

 Father George Franklin, a native of St. Croix, was appointed Pastor of Holy Family Parish from 1995 to 1997.
 He was assisted by Father Neil Scantlebury the parochial vicar.
 When Father George Franklin took his sabbatical and went to further his studies, for two years Holy Family was left without a resident pastor.
 In 1999, Father Simon Peter Opira, a native of Uganda, Africa, was appointed Pastor of Holy Family Parish by the Most Rev. George V. Murry.
 Assisted by Father John Mark Kennedy, Father Simon Opira ministered to the “friendliest church” of Saint Thomas until 2004.
 The Rev. Father George Franklin was then appointed to replace Father Opira.
 Father George Franklin was assisted by a parochial vicar: Father Jean Marie DeGraff, a native of Haiti, but a priest of the Diocese of Saint Thomas.
 Both served up to 2005.
 Father George Franklin left to become Principal/President of Sts.
 Peter & Paul School.

 The Reverend Monsignor Jerome Feudjio was appointed Pastor of Holy Family Parish on July 24, 2005.
 He is a native of Cameroon, Africa.
 He was ordained by the Most Rev. Sean O’Malley for the Diocese of Saint Thomas in the U.S. Virgin Islands on September 29, 1990.
 He is presently Bishop of the Diocese of Saint Thomas in the Virgin Islands.

-In August of 2021, Father Boniface-Blanchard Twaibu was appointed pastor of Holy Family Church.
-As the current pastor, Father Twaibu is assisted by Parochial Vicar Father François.
+In March of 2022, Father Robert Kenfack Ngnintedem was appointed pastor of Holy Family Church.
+As the current pastor, Father Ngnintedem is assisted by Parochial Vicar Father François.
 This pastoral team and the whole parish is blessed with various church organizations whose mission is to serve the people of God at Holy Family Church and bring them closer to God.